Jamison Crowder Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Season Stats

-- Crowder's 50 receptions have gotten him 431 yards (28.7 per game) and two touchdowns.
-He has been targeted 71 times.
+- Crowder has recorded 431 receiving yards (28.7 per game) and two touchdowns, reeling in 50 passes on 71 targets this year.

 - Crowder has been the target of 71 of his team's 550 passing attempts this season, or 12.9% of the target share.

-- Crowder has seen the ball thrown his way 11 times in the red zone this season, 17.2% of his team's 64 red zone pass attempts.
+- With 11 targets in the red zone this season, Crowder has been on the receiving end of 17.2% of his team's 64 red zone pass attempts.

-- The Jets have called a pass in 62.0% of their plays from scrimmage this year while running the ball 38.0% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Jets, who rank 27th in the NFL in points scored, have attempted a pass 62.0% of the time while opting for the ground attack 38.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Crowder's matchup with the Buccaneers.